-Please refer to the Application Requirements section below.
+Please refer to the How to Apply section below.
 Admissions are on a rolling basis, with classes beginning in late August, early January and early May for Fall, Spring and Summer semesters, respectively.
-After submitting the required materials, you will hear from the Office of Graduate Studies regarding the status of your application.
+After submitting the required materials, you will hear from the College of Graduate Studies regarding the status of your application.

 What are the meeting requirements for these online courses?
 Will I ever have to visit campus?

 We do not have required meeting times for classes (that is, where students must log into the system at a particular point in time).
 Students may log in at times that are most convenient to them in order to complete assignments, participate in discussions, or work on other course tasks.
 Students are not required to visit our physical campus.

 How is student interaction encouraged in these online courses?